originphp/website/source/docs/model/validation.md

 ### notEmpty

-> similar to notBlank except this also checks that there was no file upload.
+> This is a general empty rule, which is also used by the required rule

-This checks that the value is not `null`, an empty string or array or an empty upload.
+This checks that the value is not `null`, is not an empty string or array and it also checks that its not an empty upload.

 ```php
 $this->validate('name',[